rbaihis/AWS_basics/README.md

 - **Africa**: af-south-1.

 ## globla service  VS regional service
-- its matter to know to tell when automating tasks when u need to specify region and when not.
+- why its matter to know:
+  - when automating tasks, u should know when u need to specify region and when not.
   - using Paas for developers , region should be near where developers are.
   - using Saas or Iaas for solution should be close to customer.
   - IAM based on region case multi natonal solution whit diffirent admins in each region. etc ...
 - Ex
   - **IAM** is global
   - **EC2** is Regional